 The county prosecutor has not yet indicated whether he intends to appeal the case to the Kansas Supreme Court.
 Last year, the Kansas Supreme Court ruled in favor of a driver arrested for DUI after hitting a curb, arguing that that act did not constitute sufficient reason for a police officer to administer a breathalyzer test.

 Attorney Michael Kraut is an experienced ex-prosecutor who understands how to construct strategic defenses to Los Angeles DUI charges.
-Please call the Kraut Law Group today for a confidential consultation.
+Please call the Kraut Criminal & DUI Lawyers today for a confidential consultation.